 Therefore, this task may be offered to you (and this organization) of your work responses.
 The best way you can contact your desire.

 Answer the question: What is your next job?

 Not saying, there are some common issues that you can always mention in your feedback:

 Love new challenges

-Strong (but reasonable) desire for growth / development of the career
+The strong (but reasonable) desire for growth/development of the career

 Let’s discuss some points: